-- A number of physical/physiological characteristics of the athlete will influence the capacity to tolerate exercise in the heat, including body size and endurance fitness. - In endurance events, accomplished but non-elite runners, striving to exceed their performance, may suffer from heat stress.
+A number of physical/physiological characteristics of the athlete will influence the capacity to tolerate exercise in the heat, including body size and endurance fitness.
+In endurance events, accomplished but non-elite triathletes, striving to improve their performance, may suffer from heat stress.
 The potential for heat-related illnesses would be exacerbated if they have not acclimatised to the conditions and have failed to hydrate correctly.